 If the application doesn't install menu or desktop items, you'll need to run the app from the command line.
 Remembering where you installed to, something like:

 will probably do the trick.
 The path isn't case sensitive, but remember to include the double quotes.
-Some programs don't always use obvious naming for their directories and EXE files, so you might have to look inside the program files directory to see what was put where.
+Some programs don't always use obvious naming for their directories and executable files, so you might have to look inside the Program Files directory to see what was put where.

 You can simply invoke the wine command to get a small help message:

 Usage: wine PROGRAM [ARGUMENTS...]
 Run the specified program wine --help Display this help and exit wine --version Output version information and exit

 The first argument should be the name of the file you

 want wine to execute.
 If the executable is

 simply give the executable file name.
 However, if the executable